cyprieng/cyprien.io/src/content/blog/colophon.md

 slug: colophon
 featured: false
 draft: false
-description: A short description of the technologies used to make this blog
+description: A detailed look at the technologies and process behind creating this blog
 tags:
+  - development
-  - dev
+  - web development
 ---

-After years of wanting to build my blog, here it is.
+After years of wanting to build my blog, here it is finally.
 The first post of this blog will be a quick description on how I've built it.

 # Choose the tech stack

-One of my first two requirements was:
+My primary requirements were:

-- Blog posts should be written in markdown
+1. Blog posts should be written in markdown
-- The blog should be hostable with only static content
+2. The blog should be hostable with only static content

 With these two requirements, a list of obvious contenders was:

 - Hugo
 - Jekyll
 - Astro
+- Gatsby
-- ...
+- Eleventy

-I reviewed them and finally settled for Astro, as it seems to have gained much popularity recently, and I wanted to stay in the Javascript ecosystem.
+I reviewed them and finally settled for Astro, due to its recent surge in popularity, and its compatibility with the Javascript ecosystem and React.

 # Build it